-Prospective work that will be undertaken post-2021 to implement this measure:
+Prospective work that will be undertaken post-2022 to implement this measure:

 All dioceses which have adopted the Safe Ministry to Children Canon 2017 will be audited to measure compliance with the adoption of the code of conduct, screening requirements, training standards and benchmarks contained in the legislation.
 The first group of audits were completed in December 2020 and a second group of audits were completed in November 2021.
 The audit reports will be published and will be available on the General Synod website at: https://anglican.org.au/our-work/professional-standards-commission/safeministryaudits.
-The next group of audits are due to commence in early 2022.

-Additional work has commenced and the SMC will work with the Mission and Ministry Commission and Anglican Theological Educators network to prepare final recommendations for the Standing Committee.
+Additional work has commenced and the SMC will work with the Mission and Ministry Commission to prepare final recommendations for the Standing Committee.
 Any additional standards proposed by the working group and endorsed by Standing Committee will be circulated to dioceses for consultation.